athomasq/athomasq.github.io/essays/investing-in-public.md

 Yet another piece of evidence that I need to improve my dealflow is my "win rate".
 So far I haven't had any problem getting allocation into any deal I've wanted to participate in.
 This probably has several causes: the general paucity of angel investors in Toronto (less competition for me), my credentials as a successful exited founder, my specialist knowledge of data-AI-API businesses, the small size of my cheques etc.  But it's also probably because I'm simply not participating in (because I don't see) the most competitive rounds.

 Apart from my anti-portfolio, I think my biggest weakness is a bias towards complexity.
 Sometimes the simple and obvious solutions make the best investments; a lesson I'm still learning.

 [This might be a hangover from my hedge fund days.
 In public markets, if an opportunity is obvious, it will be arbitraged away; therefore you need to be contrarian to make money.
 One way to do that is to embrace complexity that others avoid.
 Early stage markets are not like that!]

+Inexperience with hypergrowth

+Areas to improve

 [Back to Top ↩](/investing-in-public#table-of-contents)